chsrtian/plant_speices_classification/README.md

 ## D. Model Evaluation

-The trained model was evaluated to assess its classification performance across all 20 plant species classes.
-Standard evaluation metrics were intended to be generated using the built-in analysis tools available in Google Teachable Machine's "Under the Hood" section.
-However, due to a known platform-side runtime error, certain evaluation outputs could not be produced.
-The sections below document the available and unavailable metrics accordingly.
+I evaluated the trained model to assess its classification performance across all 20 plant species classes.
+I intended to generate standard evaluation metrics using the built-in analysis tools available in Google Teachable Machine’s “Under the Hood” section.
+However, due to a platform-side runtime error, certain evaluation outputs could not be produced.
+The sections below document both the available and unavailable metrics accordingly.

 ### Confusion Matrix